 • Using a dealer plate or transporter plate that complies with the laws that regulate them

 Typically, if your salvage vehicle passes the examination, you will receive the title in three to five weeks.
-Since May 1999, any New York state title certificate issued for a rebuilt salvage vehicle displays the brand “Rebuilt Salvage.”
+A New York state title certificate issued for a rebuilt salvage vehicle is branded “Rebuilt Salvage.”

 Resources & Methodology